 WP Simple Pay Lite

-WP Simple Pay Lite is another option for adding Stripe checkout forms into your WordPress ecommerce experience.
+WP Simple Pay Lite is another option for adding Stripe checkout forms to your WordPress eCommerce experience.
 This plugin makes it possible to add a standalone Stripe checkout option to your site without all the trappings of more complicated shopping carts and forms.
 A premium version is available that adds a significant number of additional features, targeted primarily at customization.

 - Add a logo or image to the checkout form.